 Call ST Heating Services Ltd on 0161 279 0137 if you need assistance with commercial boiler breakdowns.
-Having to deal with this situation can be a massive nightmare for any organisation.
+Having to deal with this situation can be a massive nightmare for any business.
 Boiler breakdowns can be expensive, inconvenient and can potentially lead to a huge morale problem with members of staff.
 However, there are certain precautions which can be taken to ensure a commercial boiler faces minimal disruption and lasts for a long time.

 In a business environment, a working boiler system is vital all year round and employers have a duty to their employees for maintaintaining the boiler’s functional operations for common welfare needs and any extra requirements specific to the company.
 This means there are several things that can be done to prevent problems turning into breakdowns while also prolonging the lifespan of the boiler.

 Insulate Pipes to Prevent Breakdowns